Presentation Secondary School, Ballingarry (until 2011) , National University of Ireland, Galway ( 2011-2015)

 Favourite thing to do in science: Play around with new equipment and discover new things

-I am a crazy cat lady who loves all things science and science fiction.
+About Me: I am a crazy cat lady who loves all things science and science fiction.

 Hi I am Shannon, I am 25 years old and am originally from Germany.

 I grew up in the countryside of Tipperary, where I loved to dance, sing and do Taekwondo.
 Once upon a time I was an all-Ireland fighting champion.
 Not much has changed since then except I am now the proud owner of a Bachelor of Science degree in Microbiology and instead of spending my time doing Taekwondo I am now an avid Netflix-watcher.

 Science has always been my favourite subject and I always knew I’d do something science related.
 Originally I wanted to be a forensic scientist (I have possibly watched every episode of CSI in existence) but after a few years in college doing a general science degree I begun to fall in love with molecular biology, infectious diseases and diagnostics.

 Ever since then I have thrown myself into the amazing world of microbiology and never looked back!